kubernetes-sigs/kustomize/ARCHITECTURE.md

     - A plugin loader.

-      It finds plugins (transformers, generators or validators) and prepare them for running.
+      It finds plugins (transformers, generators or validators) and prepares them for running.

     - A `KustTarget` encapsulating all of the above.

       A KustTarget contains one `Kustomization` and represents everything that kustomization can reach.
-This will include other `KustTarget` instances, each having a smaller purvue than the one referencing it.
+This will include other `KustTarget` instances, each having a smaller purview than the one referencing it.

   - Call `KustTarget.Load` to load its kustomization.